NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

-Other ways to construct a matrix
+Other ways to construct a matrix.